 As a community-driven organization the PNGAA is critical in guiding Australia’s position in the region as it recognizes the importance of the countless stories, big and small, known and unknown, that have shaped who we are, what we stand for, and who we hope to be in the future: an inclusive, caring, and understanding multicultural society built on trust.
 Our initiatives are driven by human endeavor and a need to connect, and we encourage you to explore and become actively involved with PNGAA, whether via online communities or networks, or at an organized event near you, so that we can all tell this story together.

 The PNGAA is a dynamic association for people with interests in contemporary and historical events in Papua New Guinea, supporting friendly and positive relationships between the people of PNG and Australia, and the preservation of historical material related to Papua New Guinea.
 Its journal, titled Una Voce, is published quarterly and has progressed from a brief news sheet to a highly-praised journal of over 60 pages.
 At the same time, the Association’s membership has expanded into a global network of almost 1500 members.

 The PNGAA was previously known as the Retired Officers’ Association of Papua New Guinea, being formally constituted in 1951.
 It was incorporated under the NSW Associations Incorporation Act of 1984 in March 1996.

 The management of PNGAA is headquartered in Sydney, Australia, and is undertaken on an honorary basis.
-The Association keeps in touch with its members through its quarterly journal, Una Voce, which has a readership of 3,000.
+The Association keeps in touch with its members through its quarterly journal, The Una Voce, which has a readership of about 2,000.